Assortative mating

 Assortative mating (also referred to as positive assortative mating or homogamy) is a mating pattern and a form of sexual selection in which individuals with similar phenotypes or genotypes mate with one another more frequently than would be expected under a random mating pattern.

 A majority of the phenotypes that are subject to assortative mating are body size, visual signals (e.g. color, pattern), and sexually selected traits such as crest size.

-The opposite of assortative is disassortative mating.
+The opposite of assortative is disassortative mating, also referred to "negative assortative mating", in which case its opposite is termed "positive assortative mating".

 Causes

 Several hypotheses have been proposed to explain the phenomenon of assortative mating.
 Assortative mating has evolved from a combination of different factors, which vary across different species.

 Assortative mating with respect to body size can arise as a consequence of intrasexual competition.
 In some species, size is correlated with fecundity in females.
 Therefore, males choose to mate with larger females, with the larger males defeating the smaller males in courting them.
 Examples of species that display this type of assortative mating include the jumping spider Phidippus clarus and the leaf beetle Diaprepes abbreviatus.
 In other cases, larger females are better equipped to resist male courtship attempts, and only the largest males are able to mate with them.

 Assortative mating can, at times, arise as a consequence of social competition.
 Traits in certain individuals may indicate competitive ability which allows them to occupy the best territories.
 Individuals with similar traits that occupy similar territories are more likely to mate with one another.
 In this scenario, assortative mating does not necessarily arise from choice, but rather by proximity.
 This was noted in western bluebirds although there is no definite evidence that this is the major factor resulting in color dependent assortative mating in this species.
 Different factors may apply simultaneously to result in assortative mating in any given species.